RozitaTeymourzadeh/Operating-System-Monitoring-Tool/README.md

 ##

-Operating system monitoring tool runs in user space, outside the kernel.
+An operating system monitoring tool runs in user space, outside the kernel.

-An Unix utility to monitor the system and creates a summarized report for the user.
+A Unix utility to monitor the system and creates a summarized report for the user.
 (Shell flavor)

 Project supervisor: Malensek @USF